pivotal/docs-tap/developer-conventions/about.md

 ---

-## Installing
+## About Installing

 Developer Conventions is released as a Tanzu Package.

-Please follow the instructions [here](../install.md).
+To install Developer Conventions, see [Installing Tanzu Application Platform ](../install-intro.md).